SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/source-target/advanced/synthetic-data-generator/synthetic-data-generator.md

 Generating mock data is crucial when building data Pipelines to simulate real-world scenarios for testing, validating, and optimizing Pipeline performance before using actual production data.
 It helps ensure the Pipeline handles various data formats, structures, and edge cases effectively, minimizing potential issues in a live environment.

 A wide range of synthetic data can be created using any column name and an array of data types.
-For example, generate browser history to track fictitious devices and the details on when that device visits a particular website with a particular click count and frequency.
+For example, generate browser history data as shown below.

 ![img](../../../img/synth_0_datasample.png)